Rosalina121/krem-bun/README.md

 #### OBS
 For now `obs-websocket-js` has problems under Bun (see https://github.com/oven-sh/bun/issues/10459).
 My workaround?
 Previous one you'll see in history, was to run separate Node.js server as a kind of proxy.

 Now it's nicely written kinda from scratch.
 Ofc some copypasted code, but hey, it works.
 As much as I hate generative AI, gotta hand it to Claude, it works.
 I assume it's based off snippets I wasn't able to find over the internet, or actual implementation of the not-so-working lib.
-Whatever, if there's a bug in it I'll have no clue how to fix it lol.
+Whatever, it works well.
 #### Music
-Music assumes you have `playerctl` on your system and are palying music from something that plays nicely with MPRIS (so, like, basically anything).
+Music assumes you have `playerctl` on your system and are playing music from something that plays nicely with MPRIS (so, like, basically anything).
 If you're a Windows dweller...
 Shoot up an issue and I'll try to get it done.
 Or better yet, a PR ;)